How can I travel responsibly?

 - Take only photos, leave only footprints.
 Yes, the shells are lovely, but they could also be a future home for little sea creatures.
 Some flowers and plants are protected and everything should stay in its natural environment.
 The only thing you should take away with you is your rubbish.
 Never leave it on the beach!

-- Try not to disturb marine life and never touch them - they have never been exposed to human bacteria and could get sick.
+- Try not to disturb marine life and never touch it - it has never been exposed to human bacteria and touching them could make them sick.

 - With many of our packages we offer swimming with manta rays.
 Don't be tempted to touch them.
 While these gentle giants are not going to harm you, you can damage their delicate mucus membrane by touching them, which can lead to them getting infections.